Itineraries: A 3-Day Weekend Getaway in Philadelphia

 Meat eaters can't leave Philadelphia without trying a famous cheesesteak, so head to Passyunk Square to decide once and for all whether Pat's or Geno's is the best.
 Or... listen to Philly locals and avoid both.
 Instead head to Jim's (South Street), Tony Luke's (South Philly), or farther out to Delassandro's or Max's (definitely take an Uber). #YoureWelcome

 You can get to Philadelphia by air, train, bus, or car.
-I usually visit from NYC via car, Amtrak, NJ Transit and Septa, or Bolt Bus (these days, Amtrak is my favorite -- this 5'9" girl loves the leg room).
+If you don’t have a car, no worries!
+It is still an easy trip.
+I usually visit Philadelphia from NYC via car, Amtrak, NJ Transit and Septa, or Mega/Bolt Bus (these days, Amtrak is my favorite -- this 5'9" girl loves the leg room).
 Prices and experiences vary but if you buy your ticket more than two weeks in advance you'll get some great deals.